Anna Lærkesen: Roles

 As a ballerina, Anna Lærkesen found herself portraying a different character in many fascinating storylines.
-From her beginnings with the Royal Danish Ballet, her first starring role, and most-well known to date, remains as her portrayal as the first sylph in Bournonville’s La Sylphide.
+From her beginnings with the Royal Danish Ballet, her first starring role, and most-well known to date, remains as her portrayal as the first sylph in Bournonville's La Sylphide.
 Her successful placement as the lead allowed her to dance the same role for almost seven years.
-Among those years though, she took part in a work by Swedish choreographer Birgit Cullberg entitled Månerenen and Flemming Flindt’s version of The Nutcracker.
-1961 found her in English choreographer, K. MacMillan’s Solitaire when shows were set to be put on in Copenhagen.
+Among those years though, she took part in a work by Swedish choreographer Birgit Cullberg entitled Månerenen and Flemming Flindt's version of The Nutcracker.
+1961 found her in English choreographer, K. MacMillans Solitaire when shows were set to be put on in Copenhagen.
 Her next role required training at the Bolshoi Theatre in Moscow in 1964 to prepare for the technically advanced roles as both Odette and Odile in Swan Lake.
 In 1968, she also took part in the ballet Giselle and many others before the final years of her career with the theatre.
 With her impending resignation, Lærkesen was set to star in one more role as Louise in King's Volunteers on Amager, but was not given the chance before her retirement in 1984.
 With an honorary career behind her, Anna Lærkesen was not ready to give up ballet yet though.